rumaan/vue-img-fade/docs/demo/using-v-fade.md

 # Using v-fade directive

 Demo gallery component using `v-fade` directive that shows grid of images from [Picsum Photos](https://picsum.photos/).
-Hard Reload / Empty Caches and Reload the page if you missed to see the transition.
+Reload the page if you missed to see the transition.

 <div class="gallery-container">
   <GalleryVFade/>